-APRNs provide high-quality, affordable health care in areas where access to physicians is limited, particularly in medically-underserved urban and remote rural areas.
+Advanced practice registered nurses (APRNs) provide high-quality, affordable health care in areas where access to physicians is limited, particularly in medically-underserved urban and remote rural areas.
 Currently APRNs with patients who need home health care services are forced to delay care to their patients while they locate a physician who will verify their assessments.
 Not only is the patient inconvenienced by these delays, their health is jeopardized and Medicare incurs increased costs while beneficiaries are unnecessarily left in more expensive institutional settings or discharged prematurely without appropriate devices.

-The Home Health Care Planning Improvement Act would protect patients and improve the efficiency of health care delivery by allowing APRNs to sign the final care plan to order home health care services for their most vulnerable patients.
+The American Nurses Association is urging lawmakers to co-sponsor the bipartisan Home Health Care Planning Improvement Act (H.R.
+2150 / S. 296), which will allow nurse practitioners (NPs), clinical nurse specialists (CNSs), and certified nurse midwives (CNMs) to order home health care services.
+This act would protect patients and improve the efficiency of health care delivery by allowing APRNs to sign the final care plan to order home health care services for their most vulnerable patients.